 - Traditional – These are the metal braces most people may be familiar with.
 They are lower in profile and offer patients colored or clear ties to hold the wire in place.

 - Clear – These are worn just as traditional braces are, but are virtually invisible.
 Having braces that match the color of your teeth is one way to keep them from being so obvious.

-- Synergy R – This new bracket system are self-ligating, meaning there is no need for the o-shaped rubber bands to hold the wire to the bracket that are a mainstay of traditional braces.
+- Synergy R – This new bracket system is self-ligating, meaning there is no need for the O-shaped rubber bands to hold the wire to the bracket that are a mainstay of traditional braces.
 Though there are many types of self-ligating brackets, Synergy R’s benefits are that they offer more comfortable tooth movement, use lighter force, have lower friction, and it takes less time to have them adjusted.